yalmip/yalmip.github.io/_posts/2017-10-17-modellingif.md

 implies(d(5), [ 5 <= e,       f == 7])];
 ````

 At this point, we have a simple cleanly enumerated model, but in this particular case we have a remaining problem as the quadratic equality constraint is nonconvex.
 However, since we know \\(f\\) will be minimized, we can relax the equality to a convex inequality.
-The big-M model that will be derived for **implies(d,e^2<=f)** would be \\(e^2 \leq f + M(1-d_3)\\), which is convex for relaxed integer variables, and hence mixed-integer SOCP representable.
+The big-M model that will be derived for **implies(d,e^2<=f)** would be \\(e^2 \leq f + M(1-d)\\), which is convex for relaxed integer variables, and hence mixed-integer second-order cone representable.
 A final proposal is thus

 ````matlab
 d = binvar(5,1);